steinbrennerlab/figure_examples/alluvial.md

                       ifelse(log2FoldChange>high,high,
                       ifelse(log2FoldChange<lower,lower,
                       ifelse(log2FoldChange<low,low,otherwise)))),otherwise))) %>%

-  #this group and filter step is key: It filters the large set of genes not differentially expressed in both conditions.
+  #this group and filter step is key: It filters out the large set of genes not differentially expressed in both conditions.
 It does so by keeping only genes that are not of class "otherwise" OR area any value that isn't repeated 2 times.
   group_by(gene,class) %>%
   filter(class!=otherwise | n()<numcomp) %>%

   #adds a column specifying transparency variable
   mutate(transp = ifelse(class==higher,1,0.00))